EvanHsieh0415/EvanHsieh0415/README.md

 #### I am a student
 ![I am a student](https://pbs.twimg.com/profile_banners/1232849193795870720/1582769193/600x200)

-To made the project is my game, I like to code.
+Making projects is like playing games - I like to code.

+Skill Set
-Skills: Python
+ - Python

-- 🔭 I’m currently working on a school
+- 🔭 I’m currently learning in a school
 - 🌱 I’m currently learning Python